Physics-Gated Visual Prediction of MARFE on the HL-3 Tokamak: Method

 \subsubsection{Model Input}

 To accurately capture the state of the plasma and the conditions leading to MARFE formation, our model utilizes a wide array of diagnostic signals.
 These signals are treated as a multivariate time series.
 The inputs, detailed in Table~\ref{tab:model_inputs}, include both global plasma parameters (e.g., plasma current $I_p$, electron density $n_e$ and plasma shape parameters) and the aforementioned cleaned visual features ($m'_U, m'_M, m'_L$), eventually being concatenated as a $D$-dimensional vector $\mathbf{a} \in \mathbb{R}^D$.
 For the model to effectively learn temporal dependencies, we structure the input data using a sliding window approach.
-With a data sampling rate of $\Delta t=2$ ms, we use a time window of $40$ ms. Therefore, at any given time $t$, the model receives a sequence of the past $T=20$ time steps, denoted as $\mathbf{A}(t) = \{\mathbf{a}(t-T+1), \dots, \mathbf{a}(t)\}$, where $\mathbf{a}(\tau) \in \mathbb{R}^D$ is the vector of all $D$ input features at time $\tau$.
+With a data sampling rate of $\Delta t=2$ ms, we use a time window of $40$ ms. Therefore, at any given time $t$\footnote{Note $t$ is introduced for notational convenience and is not fed into the model.}, the model receives a sequence of the past $T=20$ time steps, denoted as $\mathbf{A}(t) = \{\mathbf{a}(t-T+1), \dots, \mathbf{a}(t)\}$, where $\mathbf{a}(\tau) \in \mathbb{R}^D$ is the vector of all $D$ input features at time $\tau$.
 All input features are normalized using min-max normalization to ensure they are on a comparable scale, which is essential for stable training of neural networks.
+The $40$\,ms window length itself is set by the lead time the HL-3 plasma control system needs for activating mitigation actuators (gas-puff modulation, ECRH input, current-ramp adjustment) before MARFE worsening triggers a disruption.
+These actuators have effective response time (i.e., tens of milliseconds), and $40$\,ms also remains short relative to typical MARFE-to-disruption development time reported in classical work~\cite{Lipschultz1984NF,lipschultz1987review}, so the prediction stays preemptive rather than coincident with the disruption.